pjtunstall/spotify-scraper/README.md

 If you want to start afresh, delete or remove any existing `spotify_prices.cvs` file in this folder before running the script.

 An alternative, shown below, would be to save each line as the data is fetched.
-This would make it convenient to just name the individual country you want to restart from if it didn't managed to get them all in one go.
-But it is significantly slower.
-A country that takes about 3s might take 6s.
-To try it, replace these two functions in the existing version.
+This would make it convenient to just name the individual country you want to restart from if it didn't managed to get them all in one go as the cost of some delay due to having to open and close the file for each country instead of batching the writes.

 ```javascript
 async function scrapeSpotifyPrice(browser, country, url) {